New Model Army: Original order of battle

+The order of battle was as follows:

 Dress, equipment and tactics

 Horse

 The New Model Army's elite troops were its Regiments of Horse.
 They were armed and equipped in the style known at the time as harquebusiers, rather than as heavily armoured cuirassiers.
-They wore a back-and-front breastplate over a buff leather coat, which itself gave some protection against sword cuts, and normally a lobster-tailed pot helmet with a movable three-barred visor, and a bridle gauntlet on the left hand.
-The sleeves of the buff coats were often decorated with strips of braid, which may have been arranged in a regimental pattern.
-Leather "bucket-topped" riding boots gave some protection to the legs.
+They wore a back-and-front breastplate over a buff leather coat, which itself gave some protection against sword cuts, and normally a lobster-tailed pot helmet with a movable three-barred visor.

 Regiments were organised into six troops, of one hundred troopers plus officers, non-commissioned officers and specialists (drummers, farriers etc.).
 Each troop had its own standard, 2 ft square.
 On the battlefield, a regiment was normally formed as two "divisions" of three troops, one commanded by the regiment's colonel (or the major, if the colonel was not present), the other by the lieutenant colonel.

 Their discipline was markedly superior to that of their Royalist counterparts.
 Cromwell specifically forbade his men to gallop after a fleeing enemy, but demanded they hold the battlefield.
 This meant that the New Model cavalry could charge, break an enemy force, regroup and charge again at another objective.
 On the other hand, when required to pursue, they did so relentlessly, not breaking ranks to loot abandoned enemy baggage as Royalist horse often did.

 Dragoons

-The New Model Army contained one regiment of dragoons, of twelve companies each of one hundred men, under Colonel John Okey.
-Dragoons were mounted infantry, and wore much the same uniform as musketeers although they probably wore stout cloth gaiters to protect the legs while riding.
-They were armed with flintlock "snaphaunces" rather than the matchlock muskets carried by the infantry.
+The New Model Army contained one regiment of dragoons of twelve companies, each of one hundred men, under Colonel John Okey.
+Dragoons were mounted infantry, and wore much the same uniform as musketeers although they probably wore stout cloth gaiters to protect the legs while they rode.
+They were armed with flintlock "snaphaunces".

 On the battlefield, their major function was to clear enemy musketeers from in front of their main position.
 At the Battle of Naseby, they were used to outflank enemy cavalry.

-They were also useful in patrolling and scouting.
-In sieges, they were often used to assault breaches carrying flintlock carbines and grenades.
-The storming party were sometimes offered cash payments, as this was a very risky job.
-Once the forlorn hope established a foothold in the enemy position, the infantry followed them with their more cumbersome pikes and matchlock muskets.

 In 1650, Okey's dragoons were converted into a regiment of horse.
-It appears that after that date, unregimented companies of dragoons raised from the Militia and other sources were attached to the regiments of horse and foot as required.
+It appears that, after that date, unregimented companies of dragoons raised from the Militia and other sources were attached to the regiments of horse and foot as required.
 This was the case at the Battle of Dunbar on 3 September 1650.